nikvoronin/Xm4Battery/README.md

 ### DEVPKEY_Bluetooth_LastConnectedTime

 This is only property to retrieve a last connection date-time of xm4.
-This property does not present when headphones are connected.
+This property presents only when headphones are DISconnected.

 - Key = `{2BD67D8B-8BEB-48D5-87E0-6CDA3428040A} 11`
 - KeyName = DEVPKEY_Bluetooth_LastConnectedTime